High-density polyethylene (HDPE) and low-density polyethylene (LDPE) are two different types of

 HDPE is commonly processed using injection molding, extrusion, and blow molding techniques.
 It is widely used in the production of bottles, pipes, and containers.

 LDPE is often processed using methods such as extrusion and blow molding.
-It is commonly used for packaging films, polyethylene plastic bags, and squeeze bottles.
+It is commonly used for packaging films,

 Applications: